The 7 Best Places to Take Your Campervan in the UK

 3. The Chiltern Hills, England

-Covering 324sq miles just outside of the M25 and spanning four counties, the Chiltern Hills are known for their traditional rolling green hills, hiking trails, and cycling routes, as well as quintessential farming and communities built on agriculture.
+Covering 324sq miles just outside the M25 and spanning four counties, the Chiltern Hills are known for their traditional rolling green hills, hiking trails, and cycling routes, as well as quintessential farming and communities built on agriculture.

 Where Should I Stay?